-Table 10 provides a detailed look at the production of new housing units in Santa Cruz County since Measure J was enacted; however, this table does not address the demolition of existing housing, which also plays an important role in the County's housing market.
+Table 10 provides a detailed look at the production of new housing units in Santa Cruz County since Measure J was enacted; however, this table does not address the demolition of existing housing, which also affects the County's housing stock and local market conditions.
 Demolition rates are particularly relevant to affordable housing options since demolished units are often older and likely to be more affordable compared to newly built housing.
-In 2019, staff began tracking demolition rates within the unincorporated area to provide a more complete picture of the County's current housing stock.
+In 2019, staff began tracking demolitions in the unincorporated area to provide a more complete picture of the County's current housing stock.

-Table 11 details demolition permits issued from January 1, 2018 to July 1 of this year.
-This year, 18 units were issued demolition permits as of July 1, including 12 single family dwellings (SFD), three ADUs, one mobile home (MH), and two multifamily units (MF).
-The demolished units included an illegal fourth unit at an existing triplex, an unpermitted ADU, three structures damaged by fire (including two SFDs and one apartment units), and seven abandoned SFDs that were in a state of complete disrepair.
+Table 11 shows the number of demolition permits issued from January 1, 2018, to July 1 of this year.
+This year, 25 units were issued demolition permits as of July 1, including 17 single family dwellings (SFD), seven ADUs, and one mobile home (MH) located on a residential parcel.
+The demolished units included a mobile home damaged during the January storms, seven single family units that were damaged from the CZU fire.
 Overall, demolition rates in the County remain relatively low compared to the construction of new housing, and about half of all demolished units are subsequently replaced with new units.